ingest/ingest-php-sdk/README.md

 <?php
 use \IngestPHPSDK\Videos\Video;

+$version = "application/vnd.ingest.v1+json";

+$accessToken = "your.access_token.here";

-$video = new Video($version);
+$video = new Video($version, $accessToken);

-$tokens = $video->generateTokens($refreshToken, $clientId, $clientSecret);

-$video->setAccessToken($tokens["content"]->access_token);
-//you should also store the value of $tokens["content"]->refresh_token somewhere, so you can generate another access token later (even after your current one expires)

-$newVideo = $video->retrieve($id);
+$newVideo = $video->retrieveAll();
 ```

-To instantiate a Video object, you must pass the API version you wish to use.
-After that, you authenticate with your refresh token, client ID, and client secret (all pulled from settings).

-Assuming authentication goes well, and you pass a valid Video ID, this code would return a Video to you, via the Ingest API.
+To instantiate a Video object, you must pass the API version you wish to use and a valid access token.
+This code would then return a list of all videos available to you, via the Ingest API.
 The response would be an associative array, with three elements:

 * status
 * headers